— The City of Lafayette was organized as a township in the year 1858. The 1st settler in the area was Louis Shagro.

 — The Lafayette Lions Club holds a meat raffle every Friday night at Lafayette’s watering hole: “Dave’s Place.”

 — The Helping Hands Food Shelf sponsors the annual “Ride For Hunger.”

-- Lafayette has a population of about 500 people.
-The Mayor is Steve Langhoff.
+— Lafayette has a population of about 500 people.
+The Mayor is Norman Langhoff.

-- Lafayette resident Ruth Klossner was presented an Honorary State FFA Degree during the State FFA Convention in April of 2012.
+— Lafayette resident Ruth Klossner earned a Gueness Book of World Records for the most cow items.
+Klossner has collected over 1500 cow pieces that she displays throughout her home.
 Klossner was in charge of the Lafayette Ledger newspaper for many years, and has always been a strong supporter of area ag programs.